Supported languages in Azure Functions

 Languages in runtime 1.x and 2.x

 Two versions of the Azure Functions runtime are available.
-The 1.x runtime is GA.
-It's the only runtime that is approved for production applications.
-The 2.x runtime is currently in preview, so the languages it supports are in preview.
 The following table shows which languages are supported in each runtime version.

 |Batch (.cmd, .bat)||Experimental||N/A|

 For information about planned changes to language support, see Azure roadmap.

-Experimental support for PowerShell is limited to version 5.1, because that is what's installed by default on the VMs on which function apps run.
+Experimental support for PowerShell in 1.x is limited to version 5.1, because that is what's installed by default on the VMs on which function apps run.
 If you want to run PowerShell scripts, consider Azure Automation.

 Don't use experimental languages for anything that you rely on, as there is no official support for them.
 Support cases should not be opened for problems with experimental languages.